sirbrowser/astroworld/reverse_engineering/RE_for_beginners.md

 The FPU is a device within the main CPU (Central Porcessing Unit), specially designed to deal with floating point numbers.
 It was called "coprocessor" in the past and it stays somewhat aside of the main CPU.

-A number in the IEEE 754 format consists of a sign, asignificand (also called fraction) and an exponent.
+A number in the IEEE 754 format consists of a *sign*, *significand* (also called *fraction*) and an *exponent*.

 - x86 :
-It is woth looking into [stack machines](https://en.wikipedia.org/wiki/Stack_machine) or learning the basics of the [Forth language](https://en.wikipedia.org/wiki/Forth_(programming_language)), before studying the FPU in x86.
+It is worth looking into [stack machines](https://en.wikipedia.org/wiki/Stack_machine) or learning the basics of the [Forth language](https://en.wikipedia.org/wiki/Forth_(programming_language)), before studying the FPU in x86.

+In the past (before the 80486 CPU) the coprocessor was a separate chip and it was not always pre-installed on the motherboard.
+It was possible to buy it separately and install it.
+Starting with the 80486 DX CPU, the FPU is integrated in the CPU.

+The FWAIT instruction reminds us that it switches the CPU to a waiting state, so it can wait until the FPU is done with its work.
+Another rudiment is the fact that the FPU instruction opcodes start with the so called "escape"-opcodes (D8..DF), opcodes passed to a separate coprocessor.

+The FPU has a stack capable of holding 8 80-bit registers, and each register can hold a number in the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754-2008_revision) format.
+They are ST(0)..ST(7).
+For brievity, IDA and OllyDbg show ST(0) as ST, which is reprented in some textbooks and manuals as "*Stack Top*".

+- ARM, MIPS, x86/x64 SIMD
+In ARM and MIPS the FPU is not a stack, but a set of registers.
+The same ideology is used in the SIMD extensions of x86/x64 CPUs.

+- C/C++
+The standard C/C++ languages offer at least two floating number types, *float* ([single-precision](https://en.wikipedia.org/wiki/Single-precision_floating-point_format), 32 bits) and *double* ([double-precision](https://en.wikipedia.org/wiki/Double-precision_floating-point_format), 64 bits).
+GCC also supports the *long double* type ([extended precision](https://en.wikipedia.org/wiki/Extended_precision), 80 bits), which MSVC doesn't.